tiangolo/angular-docker-multi-stage-example/README.md

 ...that will build our app, to the default directory `./dist`.
 Which in this case will be `/app/dist/`.

-* In the same file, we start another section (another "stage"), like if 2 files were concatenated.
+* In the same file, we start another section (another "stage"), like if 2 `Dockerfile`s were concatenated.
 That's Docker multi-stage building.
 It almost just looks like concatenating `Dockerfile`s.
 So, let's start with an [official Nginx base image](https://hub.docker.com/_/nginx/) for this "stage":

 ```Dockerfile
 FROM nginx:1.13